 We were happy together and we were home.

 After longing for someone to share in the joy of raising my boys and our daily adventures, I met someone and we soon grew from a family of three to five.
 Being pregnant with Keli'i was pure bliss!
 I began to feel so aware and awake!
 I started researching the food I was eating, birth, breastfeeding, gentle parenting and more!
-I opened up an Instagram account for my little chachki business and named it Aloha and Light so I could share my new found Aloha with the world.
-Choosing the words Aloha and Light described what I had become and it was all I would allow in my life from that point on.
+I opened up an Instagram account for my little tchotchke business and named it Aloha and Light so I could share my new found Aloha with the world.
+Choosing the words "Aloha" (Love) and "Light" (goodness & thoughtfulness) described what I had become and it was all I would allow in my life from that point on.

 A tall, dark, and handsome man who surprised me with flowers and brought me home the most amazing food on the island!
 I fell in love fast and he's part of the reason Aloha and Light still exists today!

-(Top) My first creations for Aloha and Light.
-AKA Chachkis (Bottom) Pregnant with Keli'i holding up a couple of my new creations.
+(Top) My first tchotchke creations for Aloha and Light (Bottom) Pregnant with Keli'i holding up a couple of my new creations.

 (Top) Keli'i was born!